Company Logo - Home Link

 WHAT IS TKTS?

-There are two booths located in Midtown Manhattan: Times Square and Lincoln Center (see below for hours and locations).
+There are two booths located in Manhattan: Times Square and Lincoln Center (see below for hours and locations).

 The Times Square booth sells only same-day tickets, but the Lincoln Center TKTS Booth sells next-day matinee performances.